-On July 9, 2020, the Corporation issued a 30-year medium term note debenture of \$200 million with an interest rate of 2.54 per cent.
+On April 14, 2021, the Corporation issued 10-year medium term note debentures of \$150 million with an interest rate of 2.42 per cent.

 10.0 DIRECTORS AND OFFICERS

 10.1 DIRECTORS

 The following table sets forth the name, province or state, and country of residence of each director of the Corporation, his or her respective position and office with the Corporation as at the date of filing of this Annual Information Form.
 In addition, this table sets forth each director's principal occupation during the five preceding years, and the period during which he or she has served as a director of the Corporation and when his or her term expires: